My StoryUntil Now

 I love to write.
 It energizes me.
 It grounds me.
 It makes me a happier person.

-This is who I’m meant to be – and I blog about my journey (and struggles along the way) in hopes that it helps you also exhale, relax and find the courage to push through your fears to realize your dreams.
+This is who I’m meant to be – and I blog about my journey (and struggles along the way) in hopes that it helps you to also exhale, relax and find the courage to push through your fears to realize your dreams.

 Heather Gearhart is known for her abilities as a writer, and her flair for balancing grassroots and internal communications with external efforts.
 She’s also known for being ridiculously particular about document formatting and AP Style.